 Vice President & Assistant General Manager

-Larry Simmons is in his ninth year with the club, joining the Jets upon their return to Winnipeg.
+Larry Simmons is in his 13th year with the club, joining the Jets upon their return to Winnipeg.

 In his position as Vice President & Assistant General Manager of the Winnipeg Jets, Simmons assists Executive Vice President & General Manager Kevin Cheveldayoff in all facets of the daily management of the hockey operations department, including player personnel decisions, management of staff, player contracts and salary cap management, scouting, and statistical and competitive analysis.